applepie7864/applepie7864/README.md

 # Hi!
 I'm Annie 👋

-Welcome to my Github :)
-👨‍💻 3rd Year Computer Science @ UWaterloo <br/>
-📚 Interested in ML and Fullstack
+Welcome to my GitHub :) I'm a third year computer science student at the University of Waterloo, aspiring to become a software engineer.
+I have a strong interest in machine learning and fullstack development.
+Feel free to explore my projects!

 ### Skills